T0MYAMMM/TubesRPL_IF3152/README.md

 1. Make sure you have installed Python3, TKINTER, and PILLOW
 2. Install and setting up MySQL
-3. Set your root user and set password = "" (empty password), if not: change the password variable on database/database_access.py -> password = "YOUR_DESIRED_PASSWORD"
+3. Set your root user and set password = "" (empty password), if not: change the password variable on ./database/database_access.py -> password = "YOUR_DESIRED_PASSWORD"
 4. Create database "barang" on your local device
-5. Import database from .database/barang.sql
+5. Import database from ./database/barang.sql
+6. Import SQL script ./database/insert_data.sql to import some test data
 6. RUN file main.py :

 cd TUBESRPL_IF3152
 python main.py or main.py

-7. Enter password = '123'
+7. Enter password = '1234'
 8. If there's error finding image, try to change the 'logo', 'search', and other image path to complete local directory of this folder

 ENJOY